oevkaya/datafest_UoE/content/_index.md

 <img src="img/df-edi-logo-light.png" width="200px" alt="DataFest @ EDI logo" align="right">

 <h4>
-ASA DataFest 2021 @ Edinburgh was **virtually** over the **March 26 - 28, 2021** weekend with participation from students from The University of Edinburgh and Heriot-Watt University.
+ASA DataFest 2024 @ Edinburgh is **on site** on **March 22 - 24, 2024** weekend with participation from students from The University of Edinburgh and Heriot-Watt University.

 <br>

-Find out more about how the event went and the winners [here](/df2021).
+Find out more about how the event went and the winners from last event [here](/df2021).

 <!--
 Click [here](/signup) to sign up, *deadline is March 19, 2021!*